I have always been and will always be a pasta girl. I love my carbs and despite my best efforts, I can never give them up.

 - 1/2 tsp fresh ground black pepper

 - 3 tbsp Parmesan cheese + more for serving

 - Reserve 1/4 cup of pasta water

--Cook pasta to al dente in a pot, before draining reserve 1/2 a cup of the pasta water and place to the side.
-Drain pasta and put aside.
+- Cook pasta to al dente in a pot (about 7 minutes for chickpea penne), before draining reserve 1/4 a cup of the pasta water and place to the side.
+Drain pasta, rinse (see note), and set aside.

--While pasta is cooking.
-In a Dutch oven or skillet with high sides, over medium/high heat add 3 tbsp of olive oil.
+- While pasta is cooking.
+In a Dutch oven or skillet with high sides, over medium heat add 3 tbsp of olive oil.
 Add minced garlic and cook until fragrant about 1 minute.
-Add broccolini and salt.
+Add broccolini, sun dried tomatoes, and salt/pepper.
 Cook for 3-5 minutes until it begins to soften (can cover with lid to assist).
-Add spinach and sundried tomatoes and dash of salt.
-Add 2-3 tbsp more olive oil to help spinach wilt.
-Once spinach has wilted (about 3-4 min) add banza pasta in.
-If you have Parmesan cheese add a generous amount to the pasta.
-Add a few tablespoons of the pasta water to help thin the cheese for it to coat the pasta.
+Add spinach and add 2 tbsp more olive oil to help spinach wilt.
+Once spinach has wilted (about 3-4 min) add rinsed Banza pasta in.
+Add Parmesan cheese to the pasta and add a few tablespoons of the pasta water to help thin the cheese for it to coat the pasta.
 If you do not have Parmesan cheese you can omit the pasta water.
 Top with crushed red pepper and serve.

-Keywords: gluten-free, pasta, broccolini, spinach, sundried tomatoes, gluten-free pasta
+Keywords: gluten-free, pasta, broccolini, spinach, sun dried tomatoes, chickpea pasta